 If you are unable to meet the requirements of the open category, you must fly in the specific category and require an authorisation from the FOCA.

-There are some areas of Switzerland where flying a drone is forbidden or only possible with a permit, for example near airfields, nature reserves and hospitals.
+There are some areas of Switzerland where flying a drone is forbidden or only possible with a permit, for example near airfields, nature reserves and prisons.
 You can consult the FOCA drone map and the swisstopo app to find out which areas you can and can't fly in, and which areas are subject to restrictions.
 The app is also able to determine your location.
 You can find out who to contact for an authorisation by clicking on the relevant area of the map.

 If you do not register as a pilot or fly without the necessary authorisation, you are in violation of the Federal Act on Civil Aviation.
 This may mean you have to attend further training, have your licence withdrawn, pay a fine of up to CHF 20,000, or even go to jail.
 The amount of the fine is decided by the court on a case-by-case basis as, unlike with road traffic, there is no penalties catalogue.